coldmanck/VidHOI/README.md

 - `checkpoints.zip`: Final trained models' weights

 ## Experiments
 First, rename the folder `vidor-github` under `$ROOT/slowfast/dataset` to `vidor` before running any command.

-For checking each model's final performance including mAP, use `$ROOT/vidor_eval.ipynb`.
 The following commands use ground truth `GT` (Oracle mode) by default.
 To use detected trajectories, refer to `NONGT` version of each model.

+For checking each model's final performance including mAP, use [vidor_eval.ipynb](vidor_eval.ipynb) (TODO: write an automatic evaluation script)

 ### Image Baseline (2D Model)
 - Training: Run